MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/index.md

 {{Fill in the Synopsis}}

 ### [Sync-ACSStorageAccount](Sync-ACSStorageAccount.md)
-Synchronize the account status of the tenant storage accounts from backend to frontend cache.
+Synchronizes the account status of the tenant storage accounts from backend to frontend cache.

 ### [Undo-ACSStorageAccountDeletion](Undo-ACSStorageAccountDeletion.md)
-Undelete a tenant storage account.
+Undo a tenant storage account.